AllianceSoftware/alliance-platform-py/packages/ap-ui/docs/templatetags.rst

 HTML with the same visual classes, layout and state data attributes as the React component.
-Links are real ``<a href>`` elements and form actions are real ``<button>`` elements, so top-level navigation works even with JavaScript disabled; a small standalone runtime module (loaded automatically, no React) adds the dropdown behaviour: opening/closing submenus, keyboard navigation with roving tabindex, Escape/outside-click handling and typeahead.
+Links are real ``<a href>`` elements and form actions are real ``<button>`` elements, so top-level navigation works even with JavaScript disabled; a small standalone runtime module (loaded automatically once per page, no inline script and no React) adds the dropdown behaviour: opening/closing submenus, keyboard navigation with roving tabindex, Escape/outside-click handling, typeahead and viewport-aware flyout positioning.

 Use it for server-rendered navigation menus.
 Use the React-backed :ttag:`Menubar` tag instead when you need client-side callbacks (``on_action``), selection state, dynamic ``items``